We love comments! You can leave comments at the bottom of each posting or you can leave general comments here.

 Please can you tell me which motors have you used in yours?
 I quite new in this world and I am having dificulties to select the components for my project

 Congratulations for your jobs and regards

-We normally use the motors from Servocity.
+We normally use the motors from Servocity and similar sites.